cloudflare/cloudflare-docs/products/cloudflare-one/src/content/tutorials/hubspot-saas.md

 1. Next, set **NameID** to *Email*.
 1. Add any desired [Zero Trust policies](/policies/zero-trust) to your application.
-1. Copy SSO endpoint and Access Entity ID
+1. Copy SSO endpoint and Access Entity ID.

 ## Create the certificate